Credit Score Chart + 5 Key Factors

 These scores are considered to be Very Good.
 55% of Americans have a FICO score of 740 or higher, which is good news for them!
-These scores are most likely to reflect behavior like on-time payment history and a low debt vs. credit percentage (credit utilization).
+These scores are most likely to reflect behavior such as consistent on-time payment history and low credit utilization.

 My Credit Score is 670-739

 If you find yourself in this range you’re close to the average FICO score in the United States, which is 706.
 It’s always worth it to check your credit report for errors and resolve them.
-5% of Americans have an error on their credit report (due to no fault of their own!) that when resolved, can get them better rates and terms in the lending market.
+5% of Americans have an error on their credit report that, when resolved, can get them better rates and terms in the lending market.

 My Credit Score is 580-669

 Considered Fair credit, folks in this range can be encouraged by the fact that you can boost your score 30-60 points in as little as 6-12 months.
 For example, the ‘New Credit’ category above is only reported for 12 months.
 So if you went a little credit crazy and opened 5 new accounts in the same day, that data will drop off your report as a factor in just one year.
 Keep making those on time payments and with an eye on your utilization, you can boost that score in no time.

 Poor credit is considered to be 580 or below in the credit scoring world.
 The good news is there is plenty of room to grow from here!
 Pick one of the categories out of the Big 5 that you think would be the easiest to work on.
 In less than a year, taking some simple steps can bump you up to the next credit score range and open up a world of new possibilities.
 You’ve got this!